 Learn about the pathways to certification.

 Currently, there are two bodies of certification for medical interpreters, the National Board of Certification for Medical Interpreters (NBCMI) and the Certification Commission for Healthcare Interpreters (CCHI).
-Our course helps students understand the differences between the two, and which is best suited for their needs.
+Our course helps students understand the differences between the two organizations, their credentials, and which is best suited for their needs.
+Preparation information for the medical interpreter national certification exams offered by both organizations is also covered.

 Who Should Attend?